pauline-soutrenon/challenge_evalllm2025_combined_approach/README.md

     - retrieve all mentions of the same entity in the text ;
     - add unique ids ;
     - handle the non-overlapping of entities.
 4. **NER results exploration** to have some statistics about the NER.
 It will generate a XLSX file to check how many labels have been refined and graph(s).
 For test dataset, it will generate 2 HTML files (one with the number of predicted entities per label and one with the number of post-processed entities per label).
-For training dataset, it will generate an HTML graph and 2 PNG one with all labels and another with filtered labels. a comparison to expected results.
+For training dataset, it will generate 1 HTML and 2 PNG files to compare expected results and predicted results (on post-processed entities) per label.
+One PNG file will contain all labels and teh other one filtered labels.
 5. **RE with LLM**.
 6. **RE postprocessing** to check if events provided by the LLM are valid (correct format and at least a central and an associated event).